RobMaule/robmaule.github.io/_posts/2020-10-28-Adventures-of-Throlr-2.md

 Continuing the playthrough:

 As Throlr peers down the dark depths below, he is tempted to turn away and head down the forest path, but he remembers that the map was leading him toward someone that needed his help.
-He could not turn away from the doing the right thing and helping someone.
+He could not turn away from doing the right thing and helping someone.
 He briefly took out the parchment to read it again, as best he could.
 "Prisoner" was a word that meant something to him.

 <div class="bluebox">
 Who was a prisoner?<br/>
 A) Himself or B) His Sister - B
 </div>

 Tholr's sister was taken from their family home in a raid and imprisoned for three years before he could rescue her.
-The thought that someone else's sister could need resuce steeled his resolve.
+The thought that someone else's sister could need rescue steeled his resolve.
 The barbarian tightly gripped the torch and proceeded downward until he reached the room below.

 <div class="bluebox">
 Dungeon Architect Cards: Round Room